 For Execution, the most common conflicts are with the Relationship quadrant.
 It is normal to have tension between these two forces: the passionate drive to have maximum execution and the constant attention to growing positive, productive relationships.
 While some of these conflicts between Execution and Relationship are easily fixed, others need intentional focus for successful resolution.

 For example, talented leaders who have tremendous Execution skills (most do, or they would not have made it to this level of responsibility) have had conflicts with other members of the management team.
 This is normal and natural.
-But if an executive’s competencies in the Relationship category are far below their competencies in Execution, they may strain these relationships to the breaking point.
+But if competencies in the Relationship category are far below those in Execution, they may strain these relationships to the breaking point.

 This kind of disaster is unfortunately common.
 Many have joined the executive ranks only because of their ability to produce, even if they have no significant relationship, management and/or leadership competencies.